Laurent Degos: Biography

 Laurent Degos, a close collaborator of Jean Dausset (Nobel Prize winner 1980) since 1969, succeeded him in 1980 as head of the immunogenetics laboratory (Inserm).
 He was elected Councillor for International workshops of Histocompatibility (Los Angeles 1980).
 He discovered genes and alleles of the histocompatibility complex, made innovations in formal genetics (binding imbalance) and population genetics (selection, genetic distance).

-He was Vice-President of the Institut Curie (2011-2014) and Vice-President of the Institut Pasteur (2014-2016).
+He was Vice-President of the Institut Curie (2011–2014) and Vice-President of the Institut Pasteur (2014–2016).

 Laurent Degos as a research manager has been elected in several evaluation commissions (Inserm, CNRS, National Council of Universities), Director of the University Institute, International Advisor (Histocompatibility), President of international congresses (EHA 1994, ISQUA 2010, Health and Tech Conference 2017).
 His wisdom and the absence of conflict of interest due to his position in national agencies gave him the opportunity to be called upon in various institutions as an advisor.
 In addition, he is interested in the new generation, writing science books for children, textbooks for students, co-founder and board member of the MURS, (science and society).
-Having been Director of the Inserm U 93 Unit (1981-1993), Director of the University Institute of Haematology (1993-2003 Univ.
-Paris), Director of the Doctoral School of Biology and Biotechnology (1993-2003) he is an actor in the current debate on scientific integrity.
+Having been Director of the Inserm U 93 Unit (1981–1993), Director of the University Institute of Haematology (1993–2003 Univ.
+Paris), Director of the Doctoral School of Biology and Biotechnology (1993–2003) he is an actor in the current debate on scientific integrity.

 Laurent Degos has a broad disciplinary field in medical sciences (molecular biology, cell biology, clinical trials) and studies transverse disciplines (immunology, oncology, hematology, transplantation, public health).
 He has collectively taken over the concepts and developments as president of public (Delegate for Clinical Research Ile de France) or private (Genset, IEPS) research councils.
 He currently sits on the boards of directors and committees of SMEs: "2nd opinion" (chairman of the scientific committee), Metafora (strategy) and Care Insight (board of directors), e-Sana (strategy).
 He has also demonstrated his ability to obtain interdisciplinary and multidisciplinary research for policy within the framework of the Bioalliance of European Medical Societies and has successfully joined European Member States by co-founding Eunet HTA for the study of comparative efficacy of health products and leading Eunet PAS for patient safety research.

-Laurent Degos has experience of scientific advice and political responsibilities at the Council of Europe (Histocompatibility 1980), DG Sanco (Eunet HTA 2005-2011 EuNetPAS 2007-2011) and DG RTD (steering committee and leader of the WG1 SPH 2015-).
-He has demonstrated authority and independence as guest scientific advisor for the preparation of the USA Affordable Care Act (ACA) on comparative efficacy research, representing France alongside 3 other members from the United Kingdom, Germany and Australia, and as guest member of the nomination committee in China for the CAS institute for translational medicine (Canton).
-He was also a member of the High Level Group on Health at the OECD and President of the Sino-French Foundation for Science and Technology (FFCSA Chinese - Chinese Academy of Science and French Academy of sciences (2011-2017).
+Laurent Degos has experience of scientific advice and political responsibilities at the Council of Europe (Histocompatibility 1980), DG Sanco (Eunet HTA 2005–2011 EuNetPAS 2007–2011) and DG RTD (steering committee and leader of the WG1 SPH 2015–).
+He has demonstrated authority and independence as guest scientific advisor for the preparation of the US Affordable Care Act (ACA) on comparative efficacy research, representing France alongside three other members from the United Kingdom, Germany and Australia, and as guest member of the nomination committee in China for the CAS institute for translational medicine (Canton).
+He was also a member of the High Level Group on Health at the OECD and President of the Sino-French Foundation for Science and Technology (FFCSA Chinese - Chinese Academy of Science and French Academy of sciences (2011–2017).